alertlogic/ehub-collector/README.md

 ## Security Permissions for the Collector application

-A collector function application uses [Managed Service Identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity) feature for for assigning and managing permissions granted to the application.
+A collector function application uses [Managed Service Identity](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity) feature for assigning and managing permissions granted to the application.
-By default event hub collector [template](template/ehub.json) grants the following [roles/permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview#role-definition) to the application service principal:
+By default, the event hub collector [template](template/ehub.json) grants the following [roles/permissions](https://docs.microsoft.com/en-us/azure/role-based-access-control/overview#role-definition) to the application service principal:

    - [Contributor](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) role is granted to the entire resource group where a collector is deployed.
-   - In case of data collection from existing event hub a [Reader](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#reader) role is granted to the target resource group where existing event hub is located.
+   - In case of data collection from an existing event hub, a [Reader](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#reader) role is granted to the target resource group where existing event hub is located.

 ## Create an Alert Logic Access Key